prathamesh-mandavkar/AutoTalker/README.md

    ```

 3. **Create a Branch:**
-   - Create a new branch for your contributions.
+   - For each contribution, create a new branch with a descriptive name.
    ```bash
    git checkout -b feature/your-feature-name
    ```

 4. **Make Changes:**
-   - Implement your changes and improvements.
+   - Implement your enhancements or fixes.
+Ensure your changes align with the project's goals.

 5. **Commit Changes:**
-   - Commit your changes with descriptive commit messages.
+   - Commit your changes with clear and concise commit messages.
    ```bash
    git commit -m "Add your commit message here"
    ```